Utilizing the power of the WooCommerce sales funnel can boost your online sales and revenue.

 So you should build WooCommerce Sales Funnels for your store and add all the relevant Upsells along the path described above.

-However, the rest of the steps stay quite similar.
+However, the remaining steps remain quite similar.

 The process of creating a WooCommerce sales funnel for a single product is similar to creating a global checkout.
 You just need to create a separate funnel for each product.